 Several manufacturers put out good quality crash pad boulders that combine durability and weight together so that the bearing lasts longer.
 There are many cheap crash pad boulders that use chemicals to make the cheaper foam tough, but this foam will eventually break down faster so you’ll have to buy a new bouldering crash pad instead of risking injury by landing on a worn pad.

-Here are some tips before you buy a crash pad bouldering:
+Tips before you buy a bouldering crash pad

 1. Be sure to check some bouldering crash pads in the store for size, features and weight before purchasing.